 We have added citation according to the comments.

 Eq.6: Is the equation complete?
-Isnt it missing some parameters of the sum symbols?
+Isn’t it missing some parameters of the sum symbols?

 We are very sorry that our carelessness caused your confusion and we have re-written the equation.
+Instructions to equation are as follows: yt and yp respectively denotes the true and predicted values, and k denotes the number of classes in the semantic segmentation area(In the experiment are organs area, lesion area and background respectively).

 IV-A. Dataset: the database is very interesting and I believe the authors should make it publicly available, if possible.
 As I understood, the database holds several images from the same 17 patients, most of them extracted from frames of videos, so it might have images very similar and, if the sets were randomly divided, they might have very similar images from the same video of the same kidney into both training and validation sets, making the segmentation easier.
 Also, the experiments were conducted with just one holdout.
 Considering a private database, possibility of similar images of the same kidney in training and validation set and, finally, just one holdout, I believe the results are slightly questionables.
 The experiments should be executed with cross-validation or several random holdouts.
 Also, the same kidneys should be either the training or the validation set, never in both of them.
 More explanations about the definition of the experimental protocol should be included in the paper, to answer questions like: